Quest for Camelot

-Quest for Camelot (released internationally as The Magic Sword: Quest for Camelot) is a 1998 American animated musical fantasy film produced by Warner Bros.
-Feature Animation and directed by Frederik Du Chau and very loosely based on the 1976 novel The King's Damosel by Vera Chapman.
-It features the voices of Jessalyn Gilsig, Cary Elwes, Gary Oldman, Eric Idle, Don Rickles, Jaleel White, Jane Seymour, Pierce Brosnan, Gabriel Byrne, John Gielgud (his final film), Frank Welker and Sarah Rayne.
-Andrea Corr, Bryan White, Celine Dion and Steve Perry perform the singing voices for Gilsig, Elwes, Seymour and Brosnan.
+Quest for Camelot (released internationally as The Magic Sword: Quest for Camelot) is a 1998 American animated musical fantasy film directed by Frederik Du Chau.
+Inspired by the 1976 novel The King's Damosel by Vera Chapman, the film stars Jessalyn Gilsig, Cary Elwes, Gary Oldman, Eric Idle, Don Rickles, Jane Seymour, Pierce Brosnan, Bronson Pinchot, Jaleel White, Gabriel Byrne and John Gielgud (in his final film role).
+The story follows Kayley (Gilsig), an adventurous young woman whose father was a Knight of the Round Table killed by the power-hungry Sir Ruber (Oldman).
+When Ruber's renewed plot to usurp Camelot from King Arthur (Brosnan) by stealing Arthur's sword Excalibur goes awry, Kayley joins the blind hermit Garrett (Elwes) and a two-headed dragon, Devon and Cornwall (Idle and Rickles), in a quest to retrieve the sword and save the kingdom.

-In May 1995, the film, initially titled The Quest for the Holy Grail, was announced to be Warner Bros.
-Feature Animation's first project, with Bill Kroyer as director.
-The film went into production later that year, but was delayed when animators were reassigned to help finish Space Jam (1996).
-During the interim, the story was heavily re-tooled, among of which the central focus on the Holy Grail would be replaced with Excalibur.
-This resulted in creative differences, in which Kroyer was replaced with Du Chau.
-This was later followed with prominent departures of the animation and management staff.
-Because of the production troubles, the film's release was delayed by six months, from November 1997 to May 1998.
-Animation was mostly done in Glendale, California and London, England.
+Initially titled The Quest for the Holy Grail, the film was announced in May 1995 as Warner Bros.
+Feature Animation's debut project, with Bill Kroyer and Du Chau jointly directing the film.
+It began production later that year, but faced delays when animators were reassigned to help finish Space Jam (1996).
+During the interim, the story was heavily reworked, with the story's central focus being changed from the Holy Grail to Excalibur.
+Creative differences spurred by these alterations resulted in prominent members of the animation and management staff, including Kroyer, leaving the project.
+Due to its troubled production, the film's release was pushed back by six months.
+Animation was mostly done in Glendale, California and in London.

-Quest for Camelot was released by Warner Bros. under their Family Entertainment label on May 15, 1998 in the United States and Canada.
-It received mixed reviews and was an "expensive flop", grossing $38.1 million against a $40 million budget.
-One of the songs, "The Prayer", won the Golden Globe Award for Best Original Song and was nominated for an Academy Award for Best Original Song, losing to "When You Believe" from The Prince of Egypt.
+Quest for Camelot was released by Warner Bros. under their Family Entertainment label on May 15, 1998, in the US and Canada.
+It received mixed reviews and was a commercial failure, grossing $38.1 million against a $40 million budget.
+One of the film's songs, "The Prayer", won the Golden Globe Award for Best Original Song and was nominated for the Academy Award for Best Original Song.